-The Data Table Creation feature lets you structure and store data that will be used in forms, analysis, and integrations inside T6.
-This tool is flexible and adaptable to different use cases, allowing everything from manual column creation to SQL queries and existing database tables.
+The Data Table Creation feature allows you to structure and store data that will be used in forms, analyses, and integrations within T6.
+This tool is flexible and adaptable to different use cases, ranging from manual column creation to using SQL queries and tables that already exist in the database.

-The creation process is guided by steps that include defining table properties, configuring columns, and optionally creating relationships with other data sources.
-The selected creation type (Create, Table, or Query) determines the configuration flow and the resources available for the object.
+The creation process is guided by steps that include defining table properties, configuring columns, and, optionally, establishing relationships with other data sources.
+The selected creation type (Create, Table, or Query) determines the configuration flow and resources available for the object.

-To use the new Data Table creation mode, you must enable New Edit Data Table in the Preview panel, under Settings in the T6 main menu.
+To use the new Data Table creation mode, you must enable the New Edit Data Table feature in the Preview panel, under Settings in the T6 main menu.

 To create, edit, and view data tables, the user must have the following Manager Feature enabled in Permissions: